-Some of the issues that have arisen over the last year that make these changes necessary include:
+Each year the District will provide public notice to students and their parents of its intent to make available, upon request, certain information knSome of the issues that have arisen over the last year that make these changes necessary include:

 - Students taking videos and pictures of other students in class or bathrooms and posting them on social media sites.
-Often these are making fun of the other students. - Students taking videos and pictures of themselves and posting them on social media, often that are disparaging or threatening in nature to other students. - Students listening to music or audio recordings of a test review during a test. - Students answering phone calls during class. - Students being distracted during class and not paying attention. - Students making threats to other students that are posted on social media. - Students making disparaging remarks about teachers. - Videos and messages leading to physical altercations between students. - Police involvement in student interactions online. - Student bullying outside of school that spills over into school, causing problems. - Students using cell phones to meet in the bathroom to fight or vape.
+Often these are making fun of the other students. - Students taking videos and pictures of themselves and posting them on social media, often that are disparaging or threatening in nature to other students. - Students listening to music or audio recordings of a test review during a test - Students answering phone calls during class. - Students being distracted during class and not paying attention. - Students making threats to other students that are posted on social media. - Students making disparaging remarks about teachers. - Videos and messages leading to physical altercations between students. - Police involvement in student interactions online. - Student bullying outside of school that spills over into school, causing problems. - Students using cell phones to meet in the bathroom to fight or vape.